danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 Stimulus uses [actions](https://stimulus.hotwired.dev/reference/actions) for handling DOM events.
 An action connects a DOM element and an event listener fired on that element, to a function within the controller.

 In this case, we need to handle the "click" event on the Copy button.
-To start, we update the markup with the `data-action` attribute:
+Update the markup by adding a `data-action` attribute on the button element:

 ```erb
 <%# app/views/welcome/index.html.erb %>
 <div data-controller="clipboard">
   <div>
     <%= @very_important_content %>